-Goal Progress and Outcomes Identify and define programs: Since 2016, the college has expanded the number of programs that Subject area programs conduct program reviews from X to X (evidence: list of programs in Learning options programs 2016 and list of programs in 2020) Service area programs Other programs Provide addendum to Making Decisions at Instead of adding the list of programs to the Making Decisions at Moorpark College identifying programs that will be Moorpark College, the college added the programs to the college's expected to submit program plans or action plans planning website which makes it easier to find.
-The college will (i.e., Student Equity Plan) reference this link when it revises it handbook in 2020 (evidence: link to planning website, Program Plan three year schedule)
+Provide addendum to Making Decisions at Instead of adding the list of programs to the Making Decisions at Moorpark College identifying programs that will be Moorpark College, the College will add the programs to the College's expected to submit program plans or action plans planning website in fall 2020 which will make it easier to find.
+The (i.e., Student Equity Plan) College will reference this link when it revises it handbook in 2020 (QFE2.03 Link to Planning Website, QFE2.01 Program Planning Three Year-Schedule).